Extension Logo

 Participate as an organization

 Systems Approaches for Healthy Communities was designed to be taken as a group.
-Organizations, departments, networks and coalitions have all participated.
+It is an online, on demand program that organizations, departments, networks and coalitions can begin at any time that fits their schedule.
 In addition to the online modules and two toolkits, the organizational option includes:

 • Coaching process and coach guide